Sydvaranger

-Sydvaranger AS, previously A/S Sydvaranger, is an iron ore mining company in Sør-Varanger, Norway.
-Since 2015 its mining operations have not restarted yet.
-Sydvaranger is owned by Tacora resources, and it owns an open-pit mine at Bjørnevatn.
-Sydvaranger has traditionally hauled the ore with the Kirkenes–Bjørnevatn Line to Kirkenes for processing and shipping.
+Sydvaranger AS (previously A/S Sydvaranger) is an iron ore mining company in Sør-Varanger Municipality, Norway.
+The mining operations have not restarted (as of Q1 2025).
+With an open-pit mine in Bjørnevatn, it has traditionally hauled the ore with the Kirkenes–Bjørnevatn Line to Kirkenes for processing and shipping.

 The ore was discovered in 1866, but it was not until the 1900s that new technology made it commercially viable.
 Sydvaranger was established in 1906 by Christian Anker and Nils Persson and had Sweden's Metallurgiska as the majority owner.
 Production started in 1910 and capacity was increased in 1913.

 Production halted during World War I and the company could not recover afterwards, resulting in it falling under bankruptcy protection between 1924 and 1927.
-During the 1930s the company also owned Rana Mine at Storforshei in Rana.
+During the 1930s the company also owned Rana Mine at Storforshei in Rana Municipality.
 During the German withdrawal in October 1944 Kirkenes was scorched, including most of the mining infrastructure.